microsoft/unilm/kosmos-g/README.md

 If you find this repository useful, please consider citing our work:
 ```
-@article{kosmos-1,
-  title={Language Is Not All You Need: Aligning Perception with Language Models},
-  author={Shaohan Huang and Li Dong and Wenhui Wang and Yaru Hao and Saksham Singhal and Shuming Ma and Tengchao Lv and Lei Cui and Owais Khan Mohammed and Qiang Liu and Kriti Aggarwal and Zewen Chi and Johan Bjorck and Vishrav Chaudhary and Subhojit Som and Xia Song and Furu Wei},
+@article{kosmos-g,
+  title={{Kosmos-G}: Generating Images in Context with Multimodal Large Language Models},
+  author={Xichen Pan and Li Dong and Shaohan Huang and Zhiliang Peng and Wenhu Chen and Furu Wei},
   journal={ArXiv},
   year={2023},
-  volume={abs/2302.14045}
-}

-@article{metalm,
-  title={Language Models are General-Purpose Interfaces},
-  author={Yaru Hao and Haoyu Song and Li Dong and Shaohan Huang and Zewen Chi and Wenhui Wang and Shuming Ma and Furu Wei},
-  journal={ArXiv},
-  year={2022},
-  volume={abs/2206.06336}
+  volume={abs/2310.02992}
 }
 ```